 Finally, she poked her head out.
 It was not the buck I was looking for but my gizmo worked and it has worked numerous times since then.

-Speaking of deer, which I do pretty much every day, I want to leave you with a cool trick that sort of symbolizes the kind of things to be covered in this column.
+Speaking of deer, which I do pretty much every day, I want to leave you with a cool trick that fits the season we are in.

 One Halloween I saw my friend’s spooky display.
 In that array of horrors was a dummy he filled with straw.
 It was sitting in a chair on his front porch.
 A light bulb went on in my head.